some0necoding/pwman/README.md

 - integrity
 - authenticity

-The algorithm is composed by two cryptographic primitives: XChaCha20 and Poly1305.
+The algorithm is composed of two cryptographic primitives: XChaCha20 and Poly1305.
-The first one is an based on Salsa20, a stream cypher that uses ARX (add-rotate-XOR) operations.
+The first one is based on Salsa20, a symmetric stream cypher that uses ARX (add-rotate-XOR) operations.
-Poly1305 is a cryptographic MAC (message authentication code) used to verify authenticity and integrity of the message.
+Poly1305 is a cryptographic MAC (Message Authentication Code) used to verify authenticity and integrity of the message.

 #### Storage